Alexander Hamilton and the creation of the US Treasury

 Not really.
 The world would soon learn that the United States was a nation of great expanse and unlimited future, plus it was growing fast as immigrants came.
 When the debts (US Treasuries) became due, most were refinanced with other foreign powers such as Portugal and eventually Great Britain.

-We have a long history of borrowing form our trading partners.
-The question now of course is dealing with the massive number, $15 trillion.
+We have a long history of borrowing from our trading partners.
+The question now, of course, is dealing with the massive number, $15 trillion.
 But think…think how much $80 million was in 1785 dollars….massive.

 This concept bridges to our industry.
 People invest in annuities for a very simple reason, they want safety and security.
 Insurance companies provide that by using US Treasuries as the backbone of their investment portfolio.